sowmyathogiti/Healthify/Contributions/Anshitha/README.md

 ## 2. Half day-2

+Time alotted : 4hrs = 1hr in class + 3hrs out of the class.
-- Completed presentation today (9/2/2020) with client and here is [ppt](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Healthify-NWMSU.pptx) that I prepared for today's presentation.
+- Completed presentation of our project today (9/2/2020) with our client.
 - [Here](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/Client%20Thank%20You%20mail) is the thank you mail for the client.

+## 3. Half day-3

+Time alotted : 4hrs = 1hr in class + 3hrs out of the class.
+- We got comments regarding our presentation from qour client and worked on it.
+Here are the [commits](https://github.com/sowmyathogiti/Healthify-NWMSU/commits?author=anshithavelagapudi)

 # Meetings